Writing autogenerated documents with lightweight markup languages (LMLs)

 Distill

-Opposite to rticles, distill is a publication format for scientific and technical writing, native to the web1.
+Opposite to rticles, distill is a publication format for scientific and technical writing, native to the webPrecisely, it is the theme/template used in this document..
 That is, it provides some features which are not supported by any matching template for LaTeX/PDF output.
 Still, it is a very nice looking template/theme, with some interesting and useful features.

 Interesting features